doughahn/doughahn.io/projects/content-strategist/heritage-content-strategy.md

 1. Top of page bid high/low ranges
 1. Searches by month

-This research as used to optimize the website from an SEO standpoint in tandem with checklists and strategies to build domain authority with collaborators.
+This research was used to optimize the website from an SEO standpoint in conjunction with checklists and strategies to build domain authority with collaborators.

 ![Sample of our keywords worksheet](/heritage-keyword-research.webp)